-Nearly 150,000 cats are on the National Organ Transplant Waiting List waiting for a viable organ.
+Nearly 150,000 cats are on the National Organ Transplant Waiting List waiting for a viable organ or piano.

-But thousands more never get that call from the transplant center saying a suitable donor organ or piano has been found, and the old model is just left to die, alone, in the living room.
+Thousands never get the call from a transplant center saying a suitable donor organ or piano has been found, and sometimes the old model is just left to die, alone, unplayable, in the living room.

-After only 2 days on the recipient list, Tyber received this Baby Grand, which became available due to a nasty divorce
+After only 2 weeks on the National list, Tyber received this Baby Grand, which became available due to a nasty divorce

 "I had been on the donor list all of two weeks when the doctor gave me the news they found me a baby grand piano," Tyber said, "It isn‘t an organ, but it‘s close enough."